pennlabs/infrastructure/tf/chronos/README.md

 * Creating a Kubernetes secret with the IAM credentials, KMS key ID, and a connection url for the vault user in the infrastructure postgres database
 * Installing the [vault helm chart](https://github.com/hashicorp/vault-helm)
 * [Creating the table vault needs](https://www.vaultproject.io/docs/configuration/storage/postgresql) in the postgres database using a local-exec

+## outputs.tf

+Outputs Kubernetes credentials for the `chronos` cluster so that [base](../base) can use those credentials to make additional changes to the cluster.